Maternity photos are a great way to capture a fleeting yet important moment in a new mother’s life.

 You could offer a discount on the maternity session.
 Or add an item if your clients decide to purchase the baby plan.

 The idea is to keep them coming back and purchasing more photos.
-But also giving them irreplaceable photographs throughout the first year.
+But also giving them irreplaceable photography throughout the first year.

 Conclusion

-Maternity photo sessions are an exciting and emotional time for parents-to-be.
+Maternity sessions are exciting and emotional for parents-to-be.

-These tips for great maternity photos offer your clients more options in terms of their maternity session.
+These tips for great maternity photography offer your clients more options to capture the exciting stage of their life.

-They also help you to capture differently styled maternity photos to expand your own portrait portfolio.
+They also help you to get different maternity photos to expand your own portrait portfolio.